JpPjJp/mp3_lyrics_finder_py/README.md

 NOTE:

 This is made to work with the way that I store my MP3s so if your way of organising your music is different, this will probably run into a lot of snags.
-It doesn't cope with special characters, for instance, and relies on your MP3 files having their properties (artist, album_artist, title) acurately filled in.
-It can be improved in a lot of ways, but works okay for me for now!
+It doesn't cope with special characters, for instance, and relies on your MP3 files having their properties (artist, album_artist, title) accurately filled in.
+It can be improved in a lot of ways, but works okay for me for now XD